thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Software_Requirements_Specification.md

 - Dataset: A collection of data in tabular form.
 Files ending in comma separated values (.csv), tab separated values (.tbv), Excel (.xlsx), test (.txt) file extension.
-- Dataframe: Representation of dataset as an object in the program which allows users to use method calls to preform actions on the dataset.
+- Dataframe: Representation of dataset as an object in the program which allows users to use method calls to perform actions on the dataset.
-- Standardizing: the process of converting data to a common format to enable users to process and analyse it
+- Standardising: the process of converting data to a common format to enable users to process and analyse it

 ## Overall Description